ssanchezor/GNN-RS/README.md

         adj_mat[x[1], x[2]] = 1.0
         adj_mat[x[2], x[1]] = 1.0
         ```
-    * Negative interactions have to consider channel:
+- Negative interactions now also consider the channel:
     ```
     # generates a given number (num_negatives) of negative interactions
             for idx in range(num_negatives):